oblac/jodd-site/doc/db/5+mapping.md

 </td></tr>
 </table>

-First two properties are straightforward.
-Next two properties (lines #11 and #14) are identical: they are `String`s mapped to integer columns.
-The first one just shows how to explicitly specify the destination `SqlType`.
-Of course, for basic types it is not necessary to specify the sql type.
+Most of above mappings are straightforward: number fields are mapped to number java types, varchars to strings, etc. There are some useful additional mappings, like mapping `String` values to integer columns - of course, it is assumed that string contains only digits.
+In this example you can see two explicit local mapping, when SQL type is defined in `@DbColumn` annotation.

 ### Custom mappings

-Now something interesting: line #17 shows how some custom type, `Boo`, is mapped to database.
-Of course, this can't be done automatically.
-One solution is to specify the sql type in annotation.
-However, this is not the only way.
-Instead, it is possible to register sql type in the following way:
+Now something interesting: property `boo` has a custom type `Boo`, and it is also mapped to database.
+Of course, this mapping can't be done automatically.
+We must provide custom `SqlType` that explains how to convert database value to and from `Boo` type.
+Since we want to use this mapping everywhere, we might register it globally:

 ~~~~~ java
     SqlTypeManager.register(Boo.class, BooSqlType.class);
 ~~~~~

-where `BooSqlType` may look like:
+and `BooSqlType` may look like:

 ~~~~~ java
     public class BooSqlType extends SqlType<Boo> {